Shoe Storage Renovation for 87 Pairs

 Custom carpentry modernized an apartment making it clutter-free and footwear-forward

-Project: Match an entire apartment to a previous renovation and build dream shoe storage in Hell’s Kitchen
+Project: Match an entire apartment to a previous renovation and build dream shoe storage in Hell’s Kitchen Sweeten brings homeowners an exceptional renovation experience by personally matching trusted general contractors to your project, while offering expert guidance and support—at no cost to you.

 Before: When Matthew, the managing director of a fashion advertising agency, bought his apartment in 2012, only half of it had gone through a renovation.
 A few elements, such as the kitchen, bathroom, and floors, were in the present.
 Everything else stood sadly in the past.
 The old radiators stuck out like sore thumbs.
 So did the sliding doors of the storage closets.
 Then Matthew had the sartorial problem of 87 pairs of shoes stacked up against a wall in the one-bedroom co-op.
 “I really wanted to bring the entire apartment up to a modern, minimalist, clutter-free design,” said Matthew.

-After: Much of the design was done from scratch, so Matthew worked closely with his design/build Sweeten contractor.
+After: Much of the design was done from scratch, so Matthew posted his project on Sweeten and worked with his design/build Sweeten contractor.
 “We literally went through twenty design options for the shoe closet alone,” Matthew said.
 But the outcome was worth it.
 The shoe storage is designed to Matthew’s shoe size, which is a nine.
 There is room for 90 pairs, including his favorites, Common Projects Blush sneakers and black Gucci loafers.
 The radiator in the living space is hidden under a desk where Matthew can sit for breakfast by the window.
 In the bedroom, a dressing bench, flanked by custom storage, covers up the other radiator.
 The remaining closet doors were replaced to match the wood veneer of the shoe storage.
 Each door has hidden hardware and pops open when it is pushed, eliminating the need for handles.

 As the renovation evolved, the Sweeten contractor also installed a hidden storage unit next to the laundry to utilize every inch of space in the 790-square-foot apartment.
 They also encouraged Matthew to replace the window trimmings to match the custom carpentry.
 “We did one window first and I loved it, so we just did every window,” Matthew said.